Bachelor – Thesis

 • Contact: Hendrik Schürg (h.schuerg[a]uni-mainz.de)

-• Field of study: radiofrequency electronics, simulation
+• Field of study: atom-light interaction, plasma physics

 • Contact: Hendrik Schürg (h.schuerg[a]uni-mainz.de)